-As the try-scoring BMW Man of the Match in the Scotland game last March, Tom Curry made a fine impression for the England U18 side in 2016 during which he played in eight of the nine matches.
+As the try-scoring BMW Man of the Match in the Scotland game in March last year, Tom Curry made a fine impression for the England U18 side in 2016 during which he played in eight of the nine matches.
 His debut try for England U20 against France at Exeter in February this year helped his side towards a 59-17 victory.
 He is the identical twin brother of fellow forward Ben, who packed down in the back row alongside him off the bench in the Scotland match at Stirling County RFC.
 They both studied at Oundle School, where Tom took A-levels in biology, chemistry and geography.
 Along with his brother, he signed a contract with Sale Sharks last May.
 John Olver, their uncle who won three caps as a hooker for England, is master in charge of rugby there and cousin Sam Olver plays for Northampton Saints and represented England at U18 and U20 level.

 The twin brothers were part of the 2014 Bishop Heber High School team, from Malpas, Cheshire who won the All England U16 Sevens tournament and became the first state school to lift the title for 27 years.
 Their sister Charlotte represented Great Britain U17B at Ultimate Frisbee.
 Tom said: “My dad David not only introduced me to the game but continues to support me on and off the pitch.
 Whether he was coach or not I can still hear him from the side-lines!”
 David represented England Schools, England Students and played for Rosslyn Park and Wasps and was Tom’s head teacher as well as being his club and school coach.